SOCIAL SECURITY ADMINISTRATION DATA SECURITY MEASURES

 Entry into the computer rooms in the main building is restricted to employees whose duties require such entry.
 All employees who are authorized to enter this area wear special photograph passes.
 Marshals are stationed at each entrance to assure that only possessors of the special passes are admitted.
 Access to the information contained in these records is controlled by various manual and automated devices.
 Only employees who require the information to perform their duties may obtain it.

-Some automated records are maintained in the PSC's located throughout the country (See Appendix A for address information).
+Some automated records are maintained in the Payment Service Centers (PSCs) located throughout the country (See Appendix A for address information).
 Entrance to the PSC buildings is restricted to employees with building passes.
 In addition, special passes identify employees whose duties require entry into the computer rooms.
 Access to the information contained in these records is also controlled.
 Only employees who require the information to perform their duties may obtain it.

 Data is transmitted from SSA field offices and PSC's to Headquarters and returned.
 For the most part, sensitive and urgent traffic is sent over lines leased by SSA for SSA'S sole use.
 The remaining traffic sent directly by wire is sent via lines leased by the Federal Government for use by all Federal agencies.